Where I answer your burning questions about my books… :-)

 Q: Are you EVER going to finish the Draegan Lords series?

 A: The short answer is…yes!
 Long answer…I had to take some time off from writing for a while due to the incredible workload at my day job and some major family health issues.
 So the series got put on the back burner for a long while.
 I know it was frustrating from many readers, and I apologize.
 It was frustrating for me, too.
 But now, for the first time in almost fifteen years, writing is once again my full-time job!
 And the Draegan Lords series is my priority to finish.
 The first step in that process is to get the first four books (True of Heart, Lords of Kellesborne, Fires of Ballian, and An Unexpected Magick) re-released.
 My publisher closed in the springs of 2016, leaving my entire backlist orphaned.
 So before I can even think too far about book 5 (Dark Magick Rising) and book 6 (Circle of Ariend) I’ve got to get the first ones back out.
 I’m working on that now.
-True of Heart was just re-released in early March, and the rest will follow as I finish revising and re-editing them.
+True of Heart was just re-released in early March 2017, Lords of Kellesborne in early April 2017, and the rest will follow as I finish revising and re-editing them.
 I’m about 70,000 words into Dark Magick Rising, which I *think* is probably going to be over 100K words.
 And once it’s done, I’ll dive into Circle of Ariend.

 Q: How do you pronounce some of the words in the Draegan Lords series?

 A: First off, the word draegan…I pronunce it DRAY-gun.
 I’m including it here because I’ve actually had a few readers tell me they always thought it was “dragon” and I just spelled it a funky way. :) The biggest one I get asked about is the endearment Keiran and Gaige use for one another, m’aerlas.
 I pronounce it MARE-loss.
 Kellesborne I pronounce with three syllables–KELL-ess-born.
-The endearment Wesley uses with Wen, m’caire, I prounce like muh-CARE.
+The endearment Wen uses with Wesley, m’caire, I prounce like muh-CARE.
 Draeganjhere is pronounced pretty much like it looks…DRAY-gun-jhear (with the jh sounding like the French g in the word mirage).

 Q: Are you ever going to write a sequel to Falling?